a non-releasable Bald Eagle cared for by the non-profit

 ceremony at Olympic Stadium in Atlanta, Disney's Animal kingdom opening

-ceremony, World War II Memorial groundbreaking ceremony, White House to
+ceremony, World War II Memorial groundbreaking ceremony, and the White House to

 mention a few.
-In addition, he as accompanied the Olympic Flag on a special
+In addition, he has accompanied the Olympic Flag on a special

 tour around the State of Georgia, and has appeared on numerous national

 TV shows, including The David Letterman Show, CBS This Morning

 and Jack Hanna's Animal Adventures.
 On April 6, 2015, Challenger flew during the National Anthem at the NCAA Men's Basketball Finals in Indianapolis.